m4c0/android-ndk-without-gradle/README.md

 * **Gradle forces you to use specific versions of CMake** This is annoying when you want to use the latest and greatest of CMake
 * **It is slow**
   The first build can take up to a minute to complete, between server starting and other Gradle shenanigans.
   An incremental build takes precious seconds until it invokes CMake.
 That adds up and it is frustrating.
+  Even a no-op (builds with no change) takes its time.
+Two seconds if the server is running, eight seconds otherwise.
+This is insane, compared to Ninja's 17ms.,